Cart

 Table of Contents

-What is a Jockey Box?
+What is a jockey box?

 A jockey box is a mobile draft beer system built into a standard, insulated ice cooler.
 It relies solely on ice for refrigeration, so it doesn’t require any electrical power to operate.
 Beer travels from a keg (which must be cooled) into one end of the cooler, through the jockey box coils to a draft faucet at the other end of the cooler, and into your waiting cup.
 Offered in full or conversion kits, they can be set up from scratch or built into an old cooler.